-In connection with its derivative activities with the Parent, the Company enters into master netting agreements with the Parent.
+In connection with its derivative activities with the Parent, the Company enters into a master netting agreement with the Parent.
 This agreement provides the Company with the right, in the event of a default by the Parent, to net Parent's rights and obligations under the agreement and to liquidate against any net amount owed by the Parent.